truprecht/kitti-segmentation-helper/PITCHME.md

 ---

 ### MRF - Overview
-- What is a densely connected MRF?
+- fully connceted markov random field
-- What is a solution?
+    - there is a pairwise energy for each node pair
-- How is it solved? -- cite Krahenbuhl, complexity?
-- Training?
+- inference: configuration with minimal energy
+- efficient approximate solution using Krähenbühl's algorithm
+- parameters might be problem-specific

 +++
 ### MRF - Model for patch-merging
 - local patch prediction term:
     - compare label scores of pixels